 Additionally, this amendment provided Parliament the power to enact laws for creating legislatures and a council of ministers for certain union territories.
 These certain Union Territories are Puducherry, Goa, Himachal Pradesh, Tripura, Daman and Diu, and Manipur.

 On August 30, 1962, the Constitution (Fourteenth Amendment) Bill, 1962, was presented in the Lok Sabha.
 Lal Bahadur Shastri, the minister of home affairs at the time, proposed this amendment.

-Statement Of Objects And Reasons
+Statement of Objects and Reasons

 Through a new article 239A, the Act also grants the parliament the necessary legislative authority to enact laws that will establish legislatures and councils of ministers in many Union territories, generally following the same framework as some of the part “C” states that existed before the recognition of the states.

-Important Provisions Of The Amendment
+Important Provisions of the Amendment

 Several important provisions are contained in the 14th Amendment of Indian Constitution.